UCDavisLibrary/occupancy-forecast/readme.md

 ### Environment variables

-Create a `.env` file in the project root (this file is git-ignored):
+Create a `.env` file in the project root:

 ```env
 SENSOURCE_CLIENT_ID=your_sensource_client_id